-Welcome to Catholic Schools Guide 2014 edition; a celebration of Achieving Excellence in our secondary schools.
+Welcome to Catholic Schools Guide 2015 edition; a celebration of leadership in our secondary schools.
 Our Guide has been published to provide feature profiles on Catholic Secondary schools in Melbourne, Sydney and Adelaide in order to give parents of prospective students easy-to-access essential information.
 The magazine is published annually.

 All information contained in the printed Guide is available at this website.
 To read a profile on a College, simply click the Finding A School icon.
 To receive a hard copy of the publication, just send us an e-mail and we shall post you a free copy.
 To download a PDF version simply click on the appropriate cover, enter your email address and your will then receive a free PDF version.

 The Catholic Schools Guide is an independent publication.
 Please contact me with your comments and suggestions.

 Each year our Guide carries a different theme.
 This year, our theme is ‘The Digital Classroom’